What is a personal pronoun in English?

 • Personal pronouns: the cast of characters

-These pronouns stand in for people or things doing the action or receiving it.
+What are personal pronouns?
+They are the words that stand in for people or things doing the action or receiving it.
 Think of them as the main characters in your sentences.

 Role Singular Plural